jessxwu/jessxwu.github.io/src/content/blog/2020-10-09-the-devil-all-the-time.md

 ---
 title: The Devil All The Time
-excerpt: In the theme of spooky season, and having just watched the pretty harrowing Netflix movie of the same title, I was compelled to write about this gorgeous and visually haunting scene from the movie that I grasped onto (the old sedan driving through the woods).
-There are no spoilers, the inspiration of this image is pretty much it.
-I deviate from there, only inspired by symbolic misdoings from the titular film.
+excerpt: In the theme of spooky season, and having just watched the pretty harrowing Netflix movie of the same title, I was compelled to write about this gorgeous and visually haunting scene.
 publishDate: 'Oct 10 2020'
 isFeatured: true
 tags: